rahulraj/virtual_keywords/README.md

 Virtual Keywords
 ================

 virtual\_keywords extends the Ruby language, making it possible to override keywords like "if", "and", and "or" with your own implementations.
-It uses ParseTree to inspect Ruby code, and replaces expressions using these keywords with calls to blocks you define.
+It uses ParseTree and ruby\_parser to inspect Ruby code, and replaces expressions using these keywords with calls to blocks you define.

 Motivation
 ----------